jgonyea/portableDevEnvironment/README.md

 ## Notes

-* On its first run, git-bash may complain about a couple of mkdir permissions.
-This can be ignored.
-Subsequent launches will not present this error.
+* On its first run, git-bash may complain about a couple of mkdir permissions,  which can be ignored.
+Subsequent launches will not present them.
-* Opening Netbeans or VSCode from the PA menu instead of the git bash window may cause the PATH variable to not have all the portable information.
-You should open it from the git-bash window by typing in `netbeans` or `vscode`, and pressing enter.
+* Opening Netbeans, NodeJS, or VSCode from the PA menu instead of the git bash window may cause the PATH variable to not have all the portable information.
+You should open it from the git-bash window by typing in `netbeans`, `node`, `npm`, or `vscode` from within GitPortable, and pressing enter.